-Input end of spring is bent outward and is called the control tang.
-Control tang fits into a slot in stop collar located between input and output hubs over wrap spring.
-If stop collar is allowed to rotate with input hub, clutch is engaged.
-If stop collar is stopped from rotating, control tang connected to it is forced back and spring opens.
-This allows input hub to continue rotating without transmitting torque to output hub, stopping planter drive.
+The input end of the spring is bent outward and is referred to as the control tang.
+The control tang fits into a slot in the stop collar that is located between the input and output hubs and over the wrap spring.
+If the stop collar is allowed to rotate with the input hub, the clutch is engaged.
+If the stop collar is stopped from rotating the control tang connected to it is forced back and the spring opens.
+This allows the input hub to continue rotating without transmitting torque to the output hub; therefore, stopping the planter drive.

-Stop collar is controlled by an electric solenoid and an actuator arm.
-When selector switch on tractor control box is OFF, solenoid coil is NOT ENERGIZED and actuator arm will not contact stop on stop collar, allowing it to rotate with hubs and drive planter.
+The stop collar is controlled by the use of an electric solenoid and an actuator arm.
+When the selector switch on the tractor control box is in the OFF position the solenoid coil is NOT ENERGIZED and the actuator arm will not contact the stop on the stop collar allowing it to rotate with the hubs and drive the planter.

-When operational switch is in "DISENGAGE" (right or left) solenoid coil IS ENERGIZED and plunger in solenoid coil pulls actuator arm against stop on stop collar, disengaging wrap spring and stopping planter drive.
+When the operational switch is in the "DISENGAGE" (right or left) position the solenoid coil IS ENERGIZED and the plunger in the solenoid coil pulls the actuator arm against the stop on the stop collar, disengaging the wrap spring and stopping the planter drive.